 Finding inner peace can be challenging for some, but the Japanese Friendship Garden in Phoenix is a great place to start.
-With meticulously landscaped gardens and tranquil ponds, it’s easy to forget about the stresses of everyday life and find your inner zen.
+With meticulously landscaped gardens and tranquil ponds, it’s easy to forget about the stresses of everyday life.

-The garden offers a bright and colorful insight into Japanese cultures and communities with various plants, flowers, and rocks.
+The garden offers insight into Japanese cultures and communities with various plants, flowers, and rock formations.
 Different flowers bloom every month, so the natural beauty of the gardens is constantly changing.

-The Koi pond with over 1,000 eye-catching fish will surely highlight your trip.
-Also, keep an eye out for the many bridges dispersed throughout the garden; they are a perfect photo-op.
+The Koi pond, with over 1,000 fish, is a highlight.
+Also, watch for the many bridges dispersed throughout the garden; they are a perfect photo op.

 Admission is $12 for a general ticket, but students, seniors, and military members receive a $2 discount.
-It is recommended to buy tickets online beforehand, because the crowded ticket stands may interrupt your calm state of mind…
+Buy tickets online beforehand because the crowded ticket stands may interrupt your calm state of mind…

 Explore Old Town Scottsdale

-Scottsdale’s Old Town district is home to charming shops, delicious restaurants, and lively nightlife venues.
-In addition, you can spend hours exploring the narrow streets and admiring the historic architecture.
+Scottsdale’s Old Town district has charming shops, delicious restaurants, and lively nightlife.
+Visitors can spend hours exploring this hotspot.

-Don’t be afraid to try out the 60-minute self-guided Historic Old Town Walking Tour, which is free and brings you through 15 of the most historical sights in town.
+Try the 60-minute self-guided Historic Old Town Walking Tour, which is free and brings you through many historical sights.

 When you get hungry, there are plenty of places to stop for a bite.
 If you’re looking for something quick and easy, try one of the many food trucks parked along the street.
-In addition, there are countless restaurants to choose from for a sit-down meal, such as The Mission, Cafe Monarch, and Grimaldi’s.
+There are countless restaurants for a sit-down meal, such as The Mission, Cafe Monarch, and Grimaldi’s.

 Heading to other places in Arizona?
 Check out things to do in Flagstaff